MradulMalviya/Terraform/README.md

 #### Installing Terraform on MacOS, Linux and Windows

-Get your hands dirty by installing Terraform on both MacOS, Linux and Windows.
+Get your hands dirty by installing Terraform on both MacOS, Linux, and Windows.
 We'll guide you through the process with clear instructions and commands.

 #### Setting up Terraform for AWS